BobaBoard/boba-docs/docs/engineering/boba-server/APIs/testing-endpoints.md

 ## API testing

-While many [different types of tests](educative.io/blog/software-testing-types-101#functional-methods) exists, APIs are usually tested through integration tests.
+While many [different types of tests](https://educative.io/blog/software-testing-types-101#functional-methods) exists, APIs are usually tested through integration tests.
 Integration tests ensure that multiple components (e.g. database, server) work together as expected.
 In the case of BobaBoard's API routes, integration tests cover the database and the server, with authentication and caching being instead [mocked](#mocking).

 ### Test cases

 Tests are divided in test cases.
 Each test case represents a set of actions that verify that a single behavior of the software under test is working as intended.
 For example, a test case might verify that a `GET` request to the `/users/@me/` endpoint returns a `401` error when no authentication data is present.
-Another test case might verify that a `PATCH` request to the `/posts/:post_id/contribution` endpoint containing new tags correctly updates the corresponding contribution.
+Another test case might verify that a `PATCH` request to the `/posts/:post_id/contribution` endpoint correctly updates the corresponding contribution when the `payload` includes a set of new tags.

-Good test cases are small, self-contained, and independent, and should follow the `Arrange-Act-Assert` pattern.
-This pattern divides each test case into 3 phases:
+Good test cases are small, self-contained, and independent.
+They should follow the `Arrange-Act-Assert` pattern., which divides each test case into 3 phases:

 1. **Arrange:** Set up all necessary inputs and preconditions.
 2. **Act:** Run the code under test.